rrtrytcg/cyclic-ramsey-k4-a6/README.md

 # ord-ram-num
-This repository contains several Python script that help determine or estimate various ordered Ramsey numbers and cyclic Ramsey numbers.
+This repository contains several Python scripts that help determine or estimate various ordered Ramsey numbers and cyclic Ramsey numbers.